KoMaR1911/C4USMultiHack-Metin2/README.md

 this source have included exploits:
 - Deadly Cloud (DMG Hack works on 90% servers)
 - Instant fishing for Global (u can fish without any limit)

-What exploits u can add?
-- Check sync packet and how it works u can teleport any player where u want
+- Check sync packet and how it works u can teleport any player where u want (named "Przyciaganie" / "Odpychanie" in waithack tab in cheat)